hi, i'm mitchell

 Hello!
 My name is Mitchell.
 I'm a software engineer based in Spokane, WA.
 I'm also a trained scientist with a Ph.D. in neuroscience.
 In 2020, I left my business development role in biotech to pursue web and software development full time.

-I'm currently a software engineer at Epion Health.
+I'm currently a senior software engineer at Buoy Software.

 The uniting theme of my career is a passion for mastering new technologies and techniques to solve interesting and complex problems.